Shareholder Rights Legal Guide

 We unravel problems taking account of where the balance of power and your interests lie

-We are a specialist law firm for establishing and enforcing shareholder rights focused on private companies.
+We are a specialist law firm for advising on, improving and enforcing rights of shareholders, focused on private companies.
 This means several things in practice for you:

 - We have probably dealt with issues similar to yours before.
 This gives us experience to share with you.